-- 21.1 A key factor in implementing the policy is to ensure that all those involved in meeting the healthcare needs of persons receive appropriate training and on-going support to meet these needs. - 21.2 It is recognised that people are cared for in a variety of settings.
+- 21.1 A key factor in implementing the policy is to ensure that all those involved in meeting the healthcare needs of customers receive appropriate training and on-going support to meet these needs. - 21.2 It is recognised that people are cared for in a variety of settings.
 It is essential that the training is structured, but sufficiently flexible to reflect the differing ways in which needs are met and adapt to meet changes as they occur. - 21.3 Induction training will be delivered when a member of staff joins the service.
 Specialist and on-going training will be provided on a one-to-one basis to meet the individual needs of the person.
 Healthcare professionals will provide the specialist training required administering medication.
-All Step-up Step-down units are required to develop internal standard operating procedures to implement the policy and review its on-going application in practice by staff to reflect the requirements of the people who use the service. - 21.4 Step-up Step-down unit must internally audit processes that is recorded which can demonstrate that support workers are adhering to processes within the policy.
-Completed EMAR sheets and daily records should be regularly audited before archiving and any issues identified addressed with staff to reflect the requirements of people who use the service.
-Audits should assist in improving safety and care for people and should include: - a check of coding and completion of EMAR sheet for accuracy and at time of administration. - a review of regular administration of a "prn" medication to check understanding with the support worker or review with healthcare professional. - a reflection of all medication issues coded on EMAR sheet such as refusal, swallowing difficulties, no medication available etc. on the Daily Record and EMAR system. - checking the timeliness of the support worker reporting problems to home managers for discussion with healthcare professionals as detailed in this policy, such as regular refusal, accumulation of medication etc. - 21.5 Step-up Step-down unit audits will be undertaken by the Home Manager or Operations Manager.
+All care homes are required to develop internal standard operating procedures to implement the policy and review its on-going application in practice by staff to reflect the requirements of the people who use the service.

+- 21.4 Care home must internally audit processes that is recorded which can demonstrate that residential workers are adhering to processes within the policy.
+Completed MAR sheets/ EMAR sheets and daily records should be regularly audited before archiving and any issues identified addressed with staff to reflect the requirements of people who use the service.
+Audits should assist in improving safety and care for customers and should include: - a check of coding and completion of MAR sheet/ EMAR sheet for accuracy and at time of administration. - a review of regular administration of a "prn" medication to check understanding with Carer or review with healthcare professional. - a reflection of all medication issues coded on MAR sheet/ EMAR sheet such as refusal, swallowing difficulties, no medication available etc. on the Daily Record and MAR sheet/ EMAR system. - checking the timeliness of residential worker reporting problems to home manager/ senior members of staff for discussion with healthcare professionals as detailed in this policy, such as regular refusal, accumulation of medication etc. - 21.5 Care home audits will be undertaken by the Home Manager/ senior members of staff or Operations Manager.